December 2025

 We invite current Columbia graduate students with questions about maintaining an inclusive teaching environment and all other aspects of pedagogy to drop by office hours on Fridays from 2:00–4:00 pm.
 We also welcome conversations about CTL fellowships, programs, services, job market preparation, and making progress in the Teaching Development Program (tdp.ctl.columbia.edu).
 No appointment is necessary; you can join us in-person in 212 Butler Library, or via Zoom.
 To join office hours via Zoom, email CTLgrads@columbia.edu to obtain the link.
 Learn more about what you can…

-Find out more »Learning by Observing (for Graduate Students)
+Find out more »Syllabus from Scratch (for Graduate Students)

 Find out more »